Clamepending/ZirconTutorial/content/posts/Step1.md

-Make sure you have all of the parts! contact mineko@robomov.net if any are missing.
+Make sure you have all of the parts!

+Join [the discord server](https://discord.gg/TEpPBN6myj) where you can get help if you get stuck :)

+contact mineko@robomov.net if any parts are missing.

 ## PARTS